Australian Service Excellence Standards accreditation for homelessness providers

 The first few steps are to:

-- Visit the Industry Partnership website to view uploaded resources developed specifically to support homelessness providers to achieve ASES accreditation or visit the QIP website to learn more about QIC accreditation.
+1. Visit the Homelessness NSW website to view uploaded resources developed specifically to support homelessness providers to achieve ASES accreditation or visit the website of other approved accreditation bodies/ owners.

-- Decide which accreditation program and assessor your organisation will use.
+3. Decide which accreditation program and assessor your organisation will use

 Some things to note when planning when your assessment:

-- It is recommended that organisations finalise their assessment by early 2024 and send their ASES (or equivalent QIC Health and Community Standards) accreditation certificate and report to DCJ via the SHSProgram@facs.nsw.gov.au mailbox by 30 April 2024, to allow enough time to meet DCJ timeframes
+• It is recommended that organisations finalise their assessment by early 2024 and send their accreditation certificate and report to DCJ via the SHSProgram@facs.nsw.gov.au mailbox by 8 March 2024, to allow enough time to meet DCJ timeframes

 Tools and resources to support providers